 Our hands-on reviews considered over a dozen double strollers, testing them out for flexible infant and toddler configurations, comfort for parent and child, size and weight, folding capabilities, and compatibility with popular infant car seats.
-If you want to read more details about how we considered each of these factors, scroll down to the bottom of this article or check out our stroller buying guide.
-Otherwise, here are our reviews of the Top 8 Best Double and Tandem Strollers of 2018!
+If you want to read more details about how we considered each of these factors, scroll down to the bottom of this article or check out our comprehensive stroller buying guide.
+Otherwise, here are our reviews of the Top 8 Best Double and Tandem Strollers of 2019!

 |Model and Link to Amazon||Our Rating|

 |#4.
 Contours Options Elite|

 There are a lot of important things to consider when you pick a double stroller.
 Will it be a side-by-side, tandem or inline stroller?
 Will it be a pain to fold up?
 How heavy will it be?
 Will it fit through doorways or in the trunk of your car?
 Will it fit two kids of different ages and sizes, or only twins?
 Buying a double stroller can be daunting, so before you drop $300-750 on a stroller, read through this article to get some helpful buying tips!

 Here are the Best Double Strollers of 2019!